daidodo/format-imports/CONTRIBUTING.md

 - `.eslintrc.json`

-  To test ESLint related test cases, you can add an `.eslintrc.json` to your example folder.
+  To test ESLint related test cases, you can add an `.eslintrc.json` to your test case folder.

   It is recommended that you always add `"root": true` in your `.eslintrc.json` to avoid unexpected rules from parent folders.
 That way, `.eslintrc.json` becomes non-inheritable, which means parent folders' `.eslintrc.json` will not affect the children, the same as `tsconfig.json`.